 TSO W 4420

 Built by the Birmingham Railway Carriage and Wagon Company (BRCW) in 1956, this is an example of a British Railways tourist standard open coach.
 It was purchased for preservation in 1993, and carried British Railways maroon livery for the first part of its preservation life.
-Following a sponsorship deal with Felinfoel Brewery, the coach was subsequently painted into British racing green (with red 'double dragon' logos), in line with a house livery for the Gwili Railway's dining train.
+The coach was subsequently painted into British racing green for the Gwili Railway's dining train.
 The coach is now in service on a regular programme of dining trains and cream tea specials.

 Built at Wolverton in 1960, this coach was originally an example of a British Railways Mk.1 tourist second open coach.
 The coach was purchased for preservation in 1993, and was gutted internally - with a bar built at one end of the coach, and a dance-floor (complete with rotating glitterball) at the other.
 Loose tables and bar stools provided seating, with an 'in house' PA system and disco lighting mounted in the ceiling.
-The coach saw use on evening dining trains (often used for corporate entertainment, murder mysteries or live music evenings), before a sponsorship deal with Felinfoel Brewery was announced.
-This meant that the coach was repainted into British racing green (with red 'double dragon' logos) in 2010, to match the railway's dining train.
+The coach saw use on evening dining trains (often used for corporate entertainment, murder mysteries or live music evenings), before the coach was repainted into British racing green in 2010, to match the railway's dining train.
 The coach has subsequently had fixed tables and seats returned to it (but with bar intact), for use on a busy programme of Sunday Lunch and cream tea specials, as well as occasional evening dining trains.

 The unusual classification was given in the preservation era, to account for the fact that the coach was being converted into a Kitchen Buffet Unclassified.
 In reality, the coach has rarely been used as a buffet, its seats remain unclassified and it has never really had a kitchen either - so the code is something of an anachronism.
 Nonetheless, the coach is universally known as the 'bar coach', so perhaps 'BAR' may be a more accurate description of it in it's current form.